You Can Dance – Po prostu tańcz!: Season 5

 Season 5 premiered March 3, 2010.
-Auditions were held in: Wrocław, Poznań, Gdańsk, Kraków and Warszawa.
+Auditions were held in: Wrocław, Poznań, Gdańsk, Kraków and Warsaw.
 36 contestants advanced to Choreography Camp in Tel Aviv, Israel with special guest choreographer was Travis Payne.

 Season 6

 Season 6 premiered on March 2, 2011.
-Auditions were held in: Gdańsk, Lublin, Wrocław, Kraków and Warszawa in December 2010 and January 2011.
+Auditions were held in: Gdańsk, Lublin, Wrocław, Kraków and Warsaw in December 2010 and January 2011.
 36 Contestants advanced to Choreography Camp in Casablanca, Morocco.
 This season featured a Top 14, rather than the Top 16 of all previous seasons.
 After 8 weeks of competition, Dominik Olechowski was announced winner and was awarded a prize of a 3-month scholarship at Broadway Dance Centre and 100.000 PLN.

 Season 7

 Season 7 was announced November 25, 2011.
-Auditions took place in December 2011 and January 2012 in Kraków, Lublin, Szczecin, Gdańsk and Warszawa.
+Auditions took place in December 2011 and January 2012 in Kraków, Lublin, Szczecin, Gdańsk and Warsaw.
 The season premiered in March 2012.

 Season 8

 On 12 November 2014, it was announced that You Can Dance - Po Prostu Tańcz! would return to TVN for its eighth series in 2015.